 In order to succeed, we believe it is essential to tackle the challenges in the entire food supply chain, that is why competences of the entire Ministry of Food, Agriculture and Fisheries are brought to the table, in order to cover a greater perspective and involvement for the future.

 The Danish Veterinary and Food Administration's SSC projects:

-Moreover, the strengthened international cooperation framework has resulted in an increased engagement of the Danish Veterinary and Food Administration's, which entails that our current SSC projects in China, Indonesia, Vietnam, Kenya, Mexico, and Nigeria are supported with projects in South Africa, Bangladesh and, India.
+Moreover, the strengthened international cooperation framework has resulted in an increased engagement of the Danish Veterinary and Food Administration's, which entails that our current SSC projects in China, Indonesia, Vietnam, Kenya, Mexico, and Nigeria are supported with projects in South Africa, Bangladesh India and, Ukraine.

-In addition to these nine projects, the Danish Veterinary and Food Administration implemented a successful SSC project in Colombia (2016-2021) focusing on the pig meat sector.
+In addition to these ten projects, the Danish Veterinary and Food Administration implemented a successful SSC project in Colombia (2016-2021) focusing on the pig meat sector.